EDUCBA Logo

 Difference Between Ripple vs Litecoin

-Ripple vs Litecoin in this, Ripple can be defined as a technology that is mostly used to make online payments.
-It is created solely to secure offshore transactions and allow them to become cheaper and faster at the same time.
+Ripple vs Litecoin In this, Ripple can be defined as a technology mostly used to make online payments.
+It is created solely to secure offshore transactions, allowing them to become cheaper and faster simultaneously.
 On the other hand, Litecoin can be defined as an open-source system that runs on a Scrypt algorithm.
-As compared to Ripple, Litecoin has various functions to deliver apart from just focusing on international transactions.
+Compared to Ripple, Litecoin has various functions to deliver apart from just focusing on international transactions.
 Litecoin is used for daily transactions and peer-to-peer transactions as well.

-Ripple was founded by Chris Larsen and Jed McCaleb in the year 2012, whereas Charles Lee founded Litecoin in the year 2011.
-Ripple is taken into use by large companies and business institutions for the purpose of initiating payments, and it ranks number three in the worldwide cryptocurrency rankings, whereas Litecoin ranks number fifth in the worldwide cryptocurrency rankings.
-The overall processing along with maintenance of Ripple is a bare minimum, for it is only used for international transactions.
-On the other hand, the overall processing and maintenance of Litecoin require a huge amount of effort to deliver various types of functions, including foreign transactions and peer to transactions on a day-to-day basis.
+Ripple was founded by Chris Larsen and Jed McCaleb in 2012, whereas Charles Lee founded Litecoin in 2011.
+Ripple is taken into use by large companies and business institutions to initiate payments, and it ranks number three in the worldwide cryptocurrency rankings.
+In contrast, Litecoin ranks number fifth in the worldwide cryptocurrency rankings.
+The overall processing and maintenance of Ripple is a bare minimum, for it is only used for international transactions.
+On the other hand, the overall processing and maintenance of Litecoin require a huge amount of effort to deliver various types of functions, including foreign transactions and peer transactions on a day-to-day basis.

 Below are the Top 14 differences between Ripple vs Litecoin: